Power-enhanced multiple decision functions controlling family-wise error and false discovery rates: Restrictions, extensions and connections

-The criticism leveled against $\mathbf{\delta}_{SPJ}$ could also be invoked against our optimal weak FWER-controlling procedure since in our optimization we also relied on a criterion that was determined only by the extreme probability measures $Q_0$ and $Q_1$.
-Note, however, that {\em each} of the components of the optimal weak FWER-controlling multiple decision size vector, and consequently each of the components of $\mathbf{\delta}_W^*(\alpha)$, uses {\em all} of the $Q_{m0}$s and $Q_{m1}$s, analogously to Storey's ODP, though the MDF $\mathbf{\delta}_W^*(\alpha)$ is at this point neither adaptive nor compound.
-Our development of this simple MDF, which is optimal in the class $\mathcal{D}_0$, is a prelude to the development of our adaptive and compound MDFs {\em strongly}-controlling FWER and FDR.
-The MDF $\mathbf{\delta}_W^*(\alpha)$ serves as anchor towards the development of these FWER and FDR strongly-controlling compound MDFs.
-These new MDFs will be discussed in Section \ref{section-strong FWER control} for the strong FWER-control and in Section \ref{section-FDR procedures} for the strong FDR control.
-One may characterize our approach to obtaining these strongly-controlling MDFs as indirect, whereas Storey's \cite{Sto07} approach maybe viewed as a more direct approach.
-There is also an intrinsic difference in the problems considered since we are focussing on the Type I error risk functions $R_{01}$ and $R_{1}$, whereas in \cite{Sto07} and \cite{Spj72} the simpler Type I error metric of expected number of false positives (EFP) was utilized.
-Looking forward, though our starting point is still the optimal weak FWER-controlling simple MDF $\mathbf{\delta}_W^*(\alpha)$, there is confidence in the viability of this indirect approach to generate good MDFs since, as will be demonstrated later, the sequential \Sidak\ procedure and the BH procedure are special cases of the strong FWER- and FDR-controlling compound MDFs, both arising under exchangeability.
+The criticism leveled against $\bolds{\delta}_{\mathrm{SPJ}}$ could also be invoked against our optimal weak FWER-controlling procedure since we also relied on a criterion determined only by the extreme classes $\mathcal{Q}_0$ and $\mathcal{Q}_1$.
+However, note that {each} component of the optimal weak FWER-controlling multiple decision size vector, and consequently each component of $\bolds{\delta}_W^*(\alpha)$, uses {all} of the $Q_{m0}$'s and $Q_{m1}$'s, analogously to the ODP, though the MDF $\bolds{\delta}_W^*(\alpha)$ is still neither adaptive nor compound.
+Our development of this simple MDF, which is optimal in the class $\mathcal{D}_0$, is a prelude to our development of adaptive and compound MDFs \textit{strongly}-controlling FWER and~FDR.
+The MDF $\bolds{\delta}_W^*(\alpha)$ will be the anchor for these FWER and FDR strongly-controlling compound MDFs.
+These new MDFs are discussed in Section \ref{section-strong FWER control} for strong FWER-control and in Section \ref{section-FDR procedures} for FDR control.
+Our approach to obtaining these strongly-controlling MDFs is indirect, whereas that in \cite{Sto07} is direct.
+There is also an intrinsic difference in the problems considered since our focus is on the type I error risk functions $R_{0}$ and $R_{1}$, whereas in \cite{Spj72,Sto07} the simpler type I error metric of EFP was utilized.
+Looking forward, though our starting point is the optimal weak FWER-controlling simple MDF $\bolds{\delta}_W^*(\alpha)$, there is confidence in the viability of our indirect approach to generate good MDFs since we will establish later that both the sequential {\v{S}}id{\'a}k procedure and the BH procedure are special cases of our new MDFs under exchangeability.

-\subsection{Families with MLR Property}
+\subsection{Families with MLR property}